STAR Autism Support Program

 Phase 3 consists of continued on-site work in the selected classrooms at each preschool site

-Phase 4 consists of fidelity of implementation checks
+Phase 4 consists of the fidelity of implementation checks

 Phase 5 consists of future STAR classrooms starting to work with initially-trained classrooms to prepare for the ensuing roll-out to classrooms addressed in year two.

 The second year of the STAR partnership with AHRC New York City will consist of training the remaining two classrooms at each site to implement STAR practices with consistency and fidelity.

 The first-year expectations are that each preschool site will develop two model classrooms that can be used for future training locations, and that the internal structure and intervention integrity will improve continuity and effectiveness of instruction.
 In the current environment of constantly arriving new students and potentially arriving new staff, systems development is integral to ensuring the maintenance of evidence-based autism programs.
 The partnership with STAR Autism support will help the AHRC New York City preschool autism classrooms develop the internal structure necessary for preparing young learners on the spectrum to integrate into their schools, families, and community.